 Yes You Can!

 To start movie editing you need to know how to use your editing software.
-Basic editors are not complicated and Mac and PC work flows are very similar.
+This is, to start with, much more important than a plan and a focus for your movie.
+Basic video editors are not complicated and Mac and PC work flows are very similar, because they both do the same things on a different operating system.
 Both Windows and Apple programs will include the following options for you to explore:

 - A timeline where you build your movie

 - The ability to trim and manipulate your video clips